hryungk/SuperMario/README.md

 - End the game once the player reaches the flag.

+- Print scores based on the player's position

 Essential features to be added soon:

-- Print scores based on the player's position

-Minor features to be added:
+- Big Pusheen crushes the bricks when jumping to the bottom of them.

 - Moving bricks should affect the sprites.